Analysis | How an Attack on Saudi Oil Upended a Global Calculus

 The Abqaiq processing facility hit in the attack is the heart of the Saudi oil industry.
 It takes the output from almost all of Saudi Arabia’s onshore fields, including Ghawar, Shaybah and Khurais, removing sulfur and stabilizing the crude for onward delivery to the kingdom’s refineries and export terminals.
 It’s also the starting point for the East-West Pipeline that delivers Saudi crude to Red Sea export terminals, bypassing the contentious Strait of Hormuz.
-The impact of the loss is compounded by the relatively low level of spare production capacity elsewhere available to replace the missing barrels.
-Saudi Arabia holds most of the world’s excess capacity -- and most of that buffer needs processing at Abqaiq.
+Most of Saudi Arabia’s capacity buffer needs to be processed at Abqaiq.

 Oil price moves reflect concerns that, even if replacement supplies are forthcoming -- either from other producers, or from emergency stockpiles -- there will inevitably be delays and mismatches between the location of supplies and where they’re needed.
 The attack on Abqaiq made it impossible for Saudi Arabia to tap its own spare capacity, which lies largely in its onshore oil fields.
 That makes the present situation different from past disruptions.
 In the case of Iraq’s invasion of Kuwait, for instance, the lost output from those two countries was quickly replaced with increases from Saudi Arabia and Venezuela.
-Most oil producers are now pumping as much as they can from their fields, and only a handful of members in the Organization of Petroleum Exporting Countries hold any significant spare production capacity.
+Most oil producers are now pumping as much as they can from their fields, but only a handful of members in the Organization of Petroleum Exporting Countries have any significant head room.
+Kuwait and Abu Dhabi have already offered additional cargoes.

 5. Can anything else be done to boost supplies?

 Saudi Arabia can probably add about 250,000 barrels a day from its offshore fields, which do not depend on Abqaiq, according to Robin Mills, CEO of Dubai-based consultant Qamar Energy.
-There is also capacity in neighboring Kuwait and the United Arab Emirates, although it’s also measured in the hundreds of thousands of barrels, not millions.
 The Neutral Zone, shared by Saudi Arabia and Kuwait, could pump as much as half a million barrels a day, but production there has been idle since 2015 as the result of a dispute between the two countries and would take as much as six months to restart, according to Mills.
+Saudi Arabia will use its own stockpiles of crude, both at home and those held near oil consumers in the Netherlands, Egypt and Japan.
+It told the Joint Organisations Data Initiative that it held 180 million barrels of oil in storage at the end of July, the most recent month for which data are available, but it is unclear how much of this will be available for sale and how much is needed as a minimum operating level.

 6. What about emergency stockpiles?